paperpatch/trackend/README.md

 :computer:

 Go to [Trackend site](#) and navigate through seeded tickets and comments.
 Login to be able to post and comment on issue tickets.

-User is able to:
+Users are able to anonymously login through the `Guest` link.

+Guest Access:
 - Create a new account to post their own tickets and links to a website.
 - Edit, comment and delete their own posts.
-- Comment other posted tickets.
+- Comment on other posted tickets.
+- View their own profile.

+User Access:
+- Everything a guest can do.
+- View their own email and password.

+Administrative Access:
+- Everything a user can do
+- See the tab `Manage Users` on the navigation bar.

 If you cloned or copied the repository, ensure that you `npm install` to download the packages and create an `.env` file in your local repository with similar text below:
 ```js